-The Pacific Northwest was one of the regions that we really fell in love with.
-It’s so different from the east coast.
-So lush and dramatic.
-We spent a few blissful days in the shadow of the North Cascades, and then we moved on down the coast.
-You can read more about our Pacific Northwest adventures here on the blog.
+The Pacific Northwest is one of our favorite regions in the USA.
+During our cross-country road trip, we spent a few blissful days in the shadow of the North Cascades, and then we moved on down the coast.

 We’re already planning our next trip to the North Cascades and Olympic National Park.
 We’d love to hear about your favorite places, hikes, and campgrounds.
 Please share your tips in the comments, and don’t forget to visit our national park camping and hiking page.